ale4a/controller-stepper-motors/README.md

 # Controller stepper motors A4988 using python
 This construction of an automatic measuring station with a 3 axis scanner for ultrasonic examination of samples in transmission and reflection.

+This project is stablish a connection with arduino to control 3 motors in 3 axis and is characterized for to have a module to calibrate and have more precision in the movement.

+The connection is possible using pyfirmata to control the arduino nevertheless the Serial modules was implemented in the project and if possible to change change `ArduinoController.py` to `ArduinoControllerSerial.py` but it is recommend to keep as it is implemented now.
 #
 ## Installation
 This project is working with